 As a form of cognitive-behavioral therapy, dialectical behavior therapy (DBT) focuses treatment on patients that live with the worst types of mental health conditions.

 Initially implemented to treat patients with suicidal thoughts or who suffered from the most intense symptoms of borderline personality disorder, DBT identifies and changes negative thoughts and emotions to change behavioral patterns.
-Dialectical behavior therapy addresses mental health conditions that threaten a client’s safety and significantly disrupts personal and professional relationships.
+Dialectical behavior therapy addresses mental health conditions that threaten a client’s safety and significantly disrupt personal and professional relationships.

 The adaptation of DBT techniques allows clients to live with and ultimately change dangerous behaviors.